 even if it is only a show of hands in answer to a question or getting them to share with the person next to them on a particular topic.

-Maybe start by telling the audience briefly what you are going to talk about so you get them interested.
+Maybe start by telling the audience briefly what you are going to talk about so you get them interested in what is to come.
 Tell them they can either ask questions as you go or you will take questions at the end of the presentation.

-One of the dangers of taking too many questions during the presentation is that you can get off track and even run out of time.
+One of the dangers of taking too many questions during the presentation is that you can get off track and run out of time to get all your message across.

-Make sure your PowerPoint presentation is used just as a prompt, an anchor or a summary and is interesting to look at.
+Make sure your PowerPoint presentation is used just as a prompt, an anchor or a summary and is interesting to look at with graphics or pictures rather than just words.

 One of my most successful presentations was at the end of the first day of a conference, late in the afternoon, when the audience was literally suffering “death by PowerPoint”, and almost asleep after numerous informative but boring presentations.